 - Stormwater Management – Stormwater will be captured and treated on-site using a series of stormwater basins.

-- Traffic & Parking – Other than the addition of five accessible stalls marked to accommodate Miracle League activities, no additional parking needs are anticipated.
+- Traffic & Parking – Other than the addition of five accessible stalls marked to accommodate Miracle League activities.
 Existing parking areas are expected to meet user needs.

 - Visual – Strategic tree plantings will complement and extend the nearby natural, wooded environment into the play area, provide a visual buffer from neighboring properties, and increase shade within frequently used areas.